 Train models to classify data using supervised machine learning

 The Classification Learner app trains models to classify data.
 Using this app, you can explore supervised machine learning using various classifiers.
 You can explore your data, select features, specify validation schemes, train models, and assess results.
-You can perform automated training to search for the best classification model type, including decision trees, discriminant analysis, support vector machines, logistic regression, nearest neighbors, naive Bayes, ensemble, and neural network classification.
+You can perform automated training to search for the best classification model type, including decision trees, discriminant analysis, support vector machines, logistic regression, nearest neighbors, naive Bayes, kernel approximation, ensemble, and neural network classification.

 You can perform supervised machine learning by supplying a known set of input data (observations or examples) and known responses to the data (e.g., labels or classes).
 You use the data to train a model that generates predictions for the response to new data.
 To use the model with new data, or to learn about programmatic classification, you can export the model to the workspace or generate MATLAB® code to recreate the trained model.